 The collection of the National Railway Museum is made up of around 36,000 objects associated with the railway theme, including locomotives, carriages, and wagons since the times of the steam engine.
 In addition, it has two masterpieces of rail transportation in Portugal on display: the Royal Train and the Presidential Train!

-So, do you want to know more about the National Railway Museum: Best Tips For Visiting In 2024?
+So, do you want to know more about the National Railway Museum: Best Tips For Visiting This Year?
 Keep reading!

 No time to read now?
 Pin it for later!